Review:

 score is between 0 and 5

-Leveraged buyouts (LBOs) are a financial transaction in which a company is acquired using a significant amount of borrowed money to meet the cost of acquisition.
-The assets of the company being acquired and often the assets of the acquiring company are used as collateral for the loans.
+Leveraged buyouts (LBOs) are transactions in which a company is acquired using a significant amount of borrowed money to meet the cost of acquisition.
+The assets of the company being acquired are often used as collateral for the loans.

 Key Features